shpml/fundamentals/09_chapter/07_exercise.md

 buzz
 ```

-and testing any number less than 20 should give you a subset of that result - in other words, if `max` is 5, we get the following:
+Testing any number less than 20 should give you a subset of that result - in other words, if `max` is 5, we get the following:

 ```
 1